UmmarFarooq14/Linux-In-Detail-Notes-From-Scratch/Linux/Day-13/at command.md

 What is Swap:
 -------------
 Swap Space in Linux is used when the amount of physical memory RAM is full.
-If the system needs more memory resources and the RAM is full, inactive pages in memory are moved to the swap space. while swap space can help machines with a
+If the system needs more memory resources and the RAM is full, inactive pages in memory are moved to the swap space. while swap space can help machines with a small amount of RAM